adamdicarlo/robby-the-robot/README.md

 * Do nothing
 * Try to pick up a soda can in current cell

 With no knowledge of where he is in the room, and no memory of where he’s been, how can he act in a way that maximizes his score?
-There are three versions of Robby:
+There are three versions of Robby to compare:

 1. “Darwin” Robby: Genetic algorithm (default)
 2. “Smart” Robby: Genetic algorithm plus some extra hard-coded logic that allows him to avoid punishments
-3. “Intelligent” Design Robby: A hand-crafted strategy that does not evolve
+3. “Intelligent Design” Robby: A hand-crafted strategy that does not evolve

 The genetic algorithms start with completely random genes (which are Robby’s strategy/FSM), and use selection of the fittest, mutation, and crossover to evolve this strategy over many generations.